Pazdikan/compdbd.fyi/content/Best Of.md

 In [[DBDLeague]] Season X, the grand final was a **BO3 of BO7**.
 Sounds complicated at first, right?
 Basically, there were 3 rounds, and each round was a BO7 (7 [[Sets]] per round).
 Since the grand final hasn't concluded yet, I’ll use a made-up example.

+> [!info] Match score is simulated and not real.

-On the first day of the grand final, [[Invictus]] and [[Eternal]] played a BO7.
+On the first day of the grand final, [[Invictus]] and [[Elysium]] played a BO7.
 Invictus won 4-0.
-Since there were only 3 sets left, Eternal couldn’t possibly come back (at best, it would be 4-3, which is still a loss).
+Since there were only 3 sets left, Elysium couldn’t possibly come back (at best, it would be 4-3, which is still a loss).
-A week later, they played the second BO7.
-This time, Eternal won 4-3.
+A day later they played the second BO7.
+This time, Elysium won 4-3.

 Now the overall score in the BO3 is 1-1, meaning there's a need for a third and final BO7 — a tie-breaker.

-Now you should get it, or at least !
+Now you should get it, or at least I hope you do!